Table of Contents

 Before we discuss strategies to deal with an ex playing mind games, it is essential to recognize the signs indicating your ex-partner might be playing manipulative games.

-The mind games can range from subtle emotional manipulation to overtly aggressive behavior.
+Mind games can range from subtle emotional manipulation to overtly aggressive behavior.
 The most common mind games ex-partners may play include:

 - Constant communication, even when you’ve asked for space.